edt-xx/life/README.md

 window(-2) would tell us autotracking is disabled, use cursor keys to move window or t to restart autotracking.
 The last two numbers are the window position.

     s, f    : limits the generation rate, s halves the rate and f doubles it (when limited you will see rate>xxx/s ) period and commas are aliases for s & f (s=, and f=.)

     +, -    : only show every nth generation.  + doubles n, - halves n (generation xxxx(n) ...)

-    cursor keys : allow manual positioning of the window using cursor keys (window(-autotracking generations) ...)
+    cursor  : allow manual positioning of the window using cursor keys (window(-autotracking) ...) keys

-    t           : if manual tracking is enabled, disable it, if disabled toggle the number of generations used for autotracking
+    t       : if manual tracking is enabled, disable it (window(autotracking)...), if disabled, cycle t thru 1..6, decreasing the area evaluated for active cells.

     w       : toggle window postion and tracking.
 Patterns often have two interesting area, this lets you toggle between them.

     esc, q  : will exit the program

 The algorithm used here was developed in the late 70s or early 80s.
 I first implemented it on an OSI superboard II using Basic and 6502 assembly.
 This was before algorithms like hash life were discovered.
 I've been using it when I want to learn a